hyperledger-labs/fabric-docs-cn/docs/source/commands/peerchaincode.md

       --connectionProfile string       Connection profile that provides the necessary connection information for the network.
 Note: currently only supported for providing peer connection information
-  -c, --ctor string                    Constructor message for the chaincode in JSON format (default "{}") -h, --help                           help for install -l, --lang string                    Language of chaincode, either "golang" (default), "node", or "java" -n, --name string                    Name of the chaincode -p, --path string                    Path to chaincode, for "golang" use relative path from $GOPATH/src, for "node" or "java" use absolute path
+  -c, --ctor string                    Constructor message for the chaincode in JSON format (default "{}") -h, --help                           help for install -l, --lang string                    Language the chaincode is written in (default "golang") -n, --name string                    Name of the chaincode -p, --path string                    Path to chaincode
       --peerAddresses stringArray      The addresses of the peers to connect to --tlsRootCertFiles stringArray   If TLS is enabled, the paths to the TLS root cert files of the peers to connect to.
 The order and number of certs specified should match the --peerAddresses flag
   -v, --version string                 Version of the chaincode specified in install/instantiate/upgrade commands